bosh-wang/Snake-Game-Cpp/README.md

 # Snake-Game-Cpp
-Simple snake game using Cpp
+Just a simple snake game using Cpp LOL

+If you want to play it, download entire file and execute Snake Game.exe

+Source code is in main.cpp